Frontline Renault Trafic – le camping car

 We’ve been waiting a while, but the new Toyota HiAce campervan from Frontline was worth it.

 Toyota knows how to keep a crowd waiting.
 When the latest HiLux was launched in 2015, it had been 11 years since the last new one.
-The LandCruiser 200 Series has been on sale since 2008.
-But the previous HiAce takes the cake — it was on sale for 15 years before being updated late in 2019.
-It had been around so long only a few campervan manufacturers were still working with the platform.
-The rest had moved to more modern vehicles like the Hyundai iLoad or tried-and-tested VW Transporter.
+The Land-Cruiser 200 Series has been on sale since 2008.
+But the previous HiAce takes the cake it was on sale for 15 years before being updated late in 2019.
+It had been around so long that only a few campervan manufacturers were still working with the platform.
+The rest had moved to more modern vehicles like the Hyundai iLoad, Renault Traffic campervan, or tried-and-tested ford transit campervan and VW Transporter.

 But not Frontline.
-Until the very end, its HiAce camper conversions had found a dedicated market of travellers who didn’t need flash.
-They just wanted comfortable, dependable and unassuming recreational vehicles that didn’t cost the earth.
-Now that there is a new HiAce, Frontline has spent the last eight months developing a new range of campers to suit.
+Until the very end, its HiAce camper conversions had found a dedicated market of travelers who didn’t need flash.
+They just wanted comfortable, dependable, and unassuming recreational vehicles that didn’t cost the earth.
+Now that there is a new Toyota HiAce campervan, Frontline Campers has spent the last eight months developing a new range of Frontline campervans to suit.
 Over two days exploring the south coast, I checked out the first version, a two-seater with a semi-permanent bed.

 Toyota had 15 years of technology and consumer sentiment on safety to consider.
-The new Toyota HiAce H30 6 Gen Campervan is significantly better than the outgoing model.
+The Toyota HiAce H30 6 Gen campervan is significantly better than the outgoing model.
 No more do you sit over the engine and rely on the slimmest of vehicle crumple zones for safety.
-With the engine out the front and a slew of other upgrades, the new van attained a five-star ANCAP safety rating (the current VW Transporter — the T6 — hasn’t been tested, but the T5 was rated four stars).
+With the engine out front and a slew of other upgrades, the HiAce camper attained a five-star ANCAP safety rating (the current VW Transporter the T6 hasn’t been tested, but the T5 was rated four stars).
 But it’s more than just a bit of extra cushioning.
-Each Hiace comes with seven airbags for the two front passengers, a pre-collision safety system capable of hitting the brakes if you fail to, blind-spot monitoring and even a road sign recognition function that warns you if you’ve gone past a sign faster than it indicates.
-A friendly voice reminds you to obey local road regulations.
+Each Toyota HiAce campervan comes with seven airbags for the two front passengers, a pre-collision safety system, blind-spot monitoring, and even road sign recognition.
 Above that, the model I tested has an active lane-keeping function that turns the vehicle back into its lane if I let it drift out.
 It feels like getting hit by a gust of wind, but it works.

-The latter is expected to be the more popular option, and paired with a six-speed auto, is what I’m testing.
-It used just less than 11L/100km while I had it.
+The latter is expected to be the more popular option, and that’s what I’m testing.
+It used just under 11L/100km while I had it.

 The kitchen is a significant change for Frontline.

-Typically for Frontline, the storage around the kitchen is excellent, with just about every available space used for drawers, cabinets or hidey-hole.
+Typically for Frontline, the storage around the kitchen is excellent, with just about every available space used for drawers, cabinets, or hidey-holes.

 It’s here you get to appreciate Frontline’s cabinetry work as it’s just behind the driver’s seat, but there was no squeak, rattle or annoying noise from it when I drove.
 The only noise from the back was the occasional slap of a curtain on the driver’s side sliding door, which I could have fixed if it was an issue.
 I did like that there’s a sliding door on each side, as opening it up behind the kitchen helped get a breeze through, not to mention the view.